-Applicants for the PhD degree must either have or be in the final stages of a program leading to a bachelor's degree or equivalent.
+Applicants for the PhD degree must either have a Bachelor's degree or be in the final stages of a program leading to a bachelor's degree or equivalent.
 There are no formal coursework requirements, however the following classes and associated laboratories provide a good background for graduate coursework:

 General Chemistry and Organic Chemistry

-Applicants must have a minimum GPA of 3.0 on a 4.0 scale.
+Successful PhD applicants normally have a minimum GPA of 3.0 on a 4.0 scale.
+The average GPA of last year's class was 3.56.
 Prior research experience is an asset.

 The following official documents must be received to consider your application complete:

 Test of English as a Foreign Language (TOEFL) required of all foreign applicants.
 The ETS Institutional code is 6178.
 There is no Department code.